Local Emergency Numbers

 Since tornadoes occur without time to prepare, there is little to be done other than protection of persons.
-Assigned college personnel will notify you if a tornado threatens the campus.
+BC Alert and assigned college personnel will notify you if a tornado threatens the campus.
 Stay away from windows and stay close to structural supports.
 Move quickly to the first floor of your building.
 If possible, do not remain on upper floors.
 Remember that you are safer inside the building.

 It is the policy of Brazosport College to follow national weather advisories regarding evacuation of the area in case of severe weather conditions.
 Employees shall ensure that supervisors know how they may be contacted during an evacuation period.

 In the event a hurricane or flood threatens the Brazosport area, the President or designee will monitor conditions and decide whether or not to close the campus.
 If the determination is made to close the campus, employees should do the following:

 - Unplug all electrical equipment.
 Computers and related equipment can be affected by power surges and outages that accompany storms.

 - Move computers and electronic equipment away from windows and outside doors, and away from areas that have leaked in the past.
 If you need plastic sheeting to cover equipment, contact Facilities and Maintenance at 979-230-3296 and they will provide plastic to cover equipment.